 - Open source components for Ansible and Java.
 Use a new Ansible adapter for CenturyLink Cloud, and Spring adapter for Orchestrate.

 - Orchestrate Updates.
-Integration with AppFog, enhancements to graph relationships and blob storage.
+Integration, enhancements to graph relationships and blob storage.

 All this power is available at your fingertips – try our cloud out now and see for yourself why there’s strength in diversity.